Course/HaskDB/refs/disk_based_transactions.md

 # Assumptions

-* fsync syscall works as advertised
+* Fsync syscall works as advertised
-* the data it reads is *exactly* the same that it previously wrote
+* The data it reads is *exactly* the same that it previously wrote
-* writing to disk adheres to  block boundaries
+* Writing to disk adheres to  block boundaries

 # Algorithm

 * A single transaction file on which all transactions are done
-* each read-write transaction has its own *log*
+* Each read-write transaction has its own *log*
 * read-only transactions don't need any *logs*
-* a transaction first writes to its own *log*
+* A transaction first writes to its own *log*
 * Committing a transaction increments the file version of the transaction file
 * Reads from the latest valid *log*